Elinor Florence, Author

 Runaway Teen Became Tank Driver

-(This guest blog was written by my talented friend Kelsey Verboom, writer and photographer, who recently researched her grandfather’s wartime past.)
+(This guest blog was written by my friend Kelsey Verboom, writer and photographer, who recently researched her grandfather’s wartime past.)

 By Kelsey Verboom